libretro/docs/docs/development/cores/developing-cores.md

   * If serialization is not supported, `retro_serialize_size()` should return 0.
 If retro_serialize_size() returns non-zero, it is assumed that serialization is properly implemented.
   * The frontend should call `retro_serialize_size()` before calling `retro_serialize()` to determine the amount of memory needed to correctly serialize.
   * The size eventually passed to `retro_serialize()` must be at least the size of the value returned in `retro_serialize_size()`.
 If too large a buffer is passed to `retro_serialize()`, the extra data should be ignored (or `memset` to 0).
   * It is valid for the value returned by `retro_serialize_size()` to vary over time, however, it cannot ever increase over time.
 If it should ever change, it must decrease.
-This is rationaled by the ability to predetermined a fixed save state size right after `retro_load_game()` that will always be large enough to hold any following serialization.
+This is rationalized by the ability to predetermined a fixed save state size right after `retro_load_game()` that will always be large enough to hold any following serialization.
 This certainty is fundamental to the rewind implementation.
 This requirement only holds between calls to `retro_load_game()` and `retro_unload_game()`.

 If possible, the implementation should attempt to serialize data at consistent offsets in the memory buffer.
 This will greatly help the rewind implementation in RetroArch to use less memory.
 Both `retro_serialize()` and `retro_unserialize()` return a boolean value to let the frontend know if the implementation succeeded in serializing or unserializing.